Hi!

 Peez, Anton (2022): Contributions and Blind Spots of Constructivist Norms Research in International Relations, 1980–2018: A Systematic Evidence and Gap Analysis. 🔓 In: International Studies Review 24: 1, 1–33.

-Recent policy writing and outreach
+Selected policy writing and outreach

 Brockmeier-Large, Sarah & Peez, Anton (2024/2021): German Foreign Policy and the Rwandan Genocide. 🔓 Berlin: Heinrich Böll Foundation.
 English (2024), German (2021).
 Selected media coverage: Die ZEIT, ARD (1, 2), Tagesschau/ARD.

 Co-coordinator: Abb, Pascal/Attia, Hana/Brzoska, Michael/Daase, Christopher/Deitelhoff, Nicole/Grauvogel, Julia/Peez, Anton (2022): Only a Means to an End: The Conditions for Sanctions Success. 🔓 In: Friedensgutachten 2022.
-Chapter 4, 110–131.
+Chapter 4, 110–131. [in German – the annual joint yearbook of German’s largest peace and conflict studies institutes.]
+Selected media coverage: Tagesschau, Die ZEIT/DPA, FAZ.

 Teaching